-Standard deviation - formula and example
+Standard deviation-formula and example

-Standard deviation definition.
 Like Variance, it is a measure of variability of the scores of our sample, how much they differ from the mean.
 It is variance standardized by taking the square root of variance.
 We may develop the concept of standard deviation by examining the standard normal curve:

-Standard deviation -formula
+Standard deviation formula

-variance.
+We read this: Standard deviation is the square root of variance.
 The symbol for variance is \(s^2\).
-Variance is the sum of each score from the mean squared, over the sample size minus 1 (n-1).
+Variance is the sum of the difference of each score from the mean squared, over the sample size minus 1 (n-1).
 Another way of saying this is: To find variance we subtract each score from the mean and then square this difference.
 Then we add all of these squared differences and divide by the number of scores minus 1.
 (Please review the chapter on variance.)

-Standard deviation -practice example
+Standard deviation practice example

 SUMMARY OF THE ABOVE CALCULATIONS